nics-tw/petsard/doc_site/content/docs/api/splitter.md

 )
 ```

-For experimental purposes, splits data into training and validation sets.
+For experimental purposes, splits data into training and validation sets using functional programming patterns.
 Designed to support privacy evaluation tasks like Anonymeter, where multiple splits can reduce bias in synthetic data assessment.
 For imbalanced datasets, larger `num_samples` is recommended.

+The module uses a functional approach with pure functions and immutable data structures, returning `(data, metadata)` tuples for consistency with other PETsARD modules.

 ## Parameters